 Status: This discussion does not focus on any market design initiatives at this time.
 Market Initiatives that arise out of this particular discussion topic will be included in the catalogue.

-Payment Acceleration (I)
+Payment Acceleration

 SCE and RTO Advisors suggest the on-going effort to reduce the amount of time for settlement reconciliation should be included as a market initiative issue.